-In order to mitigate these external factors, FAA is working in partnership with the aviation community to use a data-driven, proactive approach to aid in identifying systemic risks, developing mitigation strategies, and monitoring the effectiveness of implemented actions.
-FAA will collaborate with the aviation community to encourage voluntarily investing in safety enhancements that reduce the fatality risk.
+To mitigate these external factors, FAA is working in partnership with the aviation community to use a proactive, data-driven approach to identifying systemic risks, developing mitigation strategies, and monitoring the effectiveness of implemented actions.
+FAA will continue collaborating with the aviation community to encourage voluntarily investment in safety enhancements that reduce fatality risk.
 It will also ensure that safety risk is systematically considered as a factor in decision-making.